Deputy Director, Staten Island Youth Justice Center

 Gene Sorkin joined the Center in 1999 and is currently responsible for network administration and technology service management.
 He maintains the Center’s servers, workstations, audio visual equipment, phone/voicemail systems and Blackberrys.
 Working with Novell and Microsoft networks, he manages multiple site networking, terminal services, VPN, remote desktop and firewall products.
 Mr. Sorkin provides on-going research and support for cutting edge technology products and systems, and special projects such as a project-based Linux operating system.
 Mr. Sorkin also functions as the Center’s photographer for special events.
 His photos of the Mayor of New York City, Mayor Michael Bloomberg have appeared in the Benchmark Journal and some of his personal work has been published in the New York Times.

-Linda Steele-DeNardo first came to the Midtown Community Court in 2006 when she was referred to their Times Square Ink Job Readiness program.
-After graduating the program in June of 2006, Linda remained engaged with the Midtown Court as a volunteer.
-In 2008, Linda was hired as an executive assistant to the project director.
+Linda Steele-DeNardo first came to the Midtown Community Court in 2004 when she was referred to their Times Square Ink Job Readiness program.
+In 2006, Linda was hired as an executive assistant to the project director.
 In 2009, Linda joined the Workforce Development Department as the employment specialist, facilitating the Times Square Ink Job Readiness Program.
 Linda researched and wrote a curriculum which centered on life and job skills necessary for re-entering ex-offenders to the work force.
-Linda was trained in Cognitive Behavioral Therapy program, “Thinking for a Change,” and facilitated the evidence-based program for over a year and a half with the Times Square Ink/Dads United for Parenting program.
-Recently, Linda has undergone a transition to the Harlem Community Justice Center where she is a Reentry Case Manager working with parolees who are released to the East Harlem Community and co-facilitating “Thinking for a Change.”
-She recently passed the credentialing exam for Family Development Worker.
-Linda has received the prestigious Avon Award for Empowering Women and Changing Society and the Making a Difference Award issued by the commissioner of the New York State Office of Alcoholism and Substance Abuse Services.
+In 2012, Linda became the reentry case manager at the Harlem Community Justice Center where she worked with individuals on parole being released to the communities of Harlem and facilitated the cognitive behavioral intervention, "Thinking for a Change."
+Linda earned certification as an offender workforce development specialist by the New York State Division of Criminal Justice Services and is now the workforce development coordinator for the Harlem Justice Center/Harlem Justice Corps.
+Linda has recently completed the development and implementation of the Harlem Community Justice Speaker’s Bureau.
+She has received the prestigious Avon Award for Empowering Women and Changing Society and the Making a Difference Award issued by the commissioner of the New York State Office of Alcoholism and Substance Abuse Services.

-Rachel Swaner is a principal research associate focusing on youth programming at the Red Hook Community Justice Center.
-She is also working on a national portrait of the commercial sexual exploitation of children, and the evaluation of Defending Childhood, the U.S. Attorney General's multi-site initiative to address children's exposure to violence.
-Prior to joining the Center, she was a research associate at the Harlem Children’s Zone, where she evaluated social, educational, and health programs for children and youth.
-Ms. Swaner received her B.S. and Master’s of Public Administration from New York University, and her Ph.D. in Sociology from the CUNY Graduate Center.
+Rachel Swaner is an associate director of research focusing on justice issues related to children and youth.
+She is currently the project director of the multi-site evaluation of the Defending Childhood Initiative, the U.S. Attorney General's multi-site initiative to address children's exposure to violence.
+She is also the research coordinator for a national portrait study of the commercial sexual exploitation of children.
+Prior to joining the Center, she was a researcher at the Harlem Children’s Zone, where she evaluated social, educational, and health programs for children and youth.
+Ms. Swaner received her Bachelor of Science and Masters of Public Administration from New York University, and her Ph.D. in Sociology from the CUNY Graduate Center.
+She teaches at NYU's Wagner School of Public Service.

-Brett Taylor is deputy director of National Technical Assistance.
-He has also been deputy director of the Center’s Tribal Justice Exchange program since its inception in 2008.
+Brett Taylor is director of operations for the Center’s Tribal Justice Exchange program.
+He formerly was the Center’s deputy director of national technical assistance.
 Before joining the Center in 2007, Mr. Taylor served as the senior defense attorney for six years at the Red Hook Community Justice Center in Brooklyn, New York.
 Prior to that, he was a trial attorney for the Legal Aid Society in Brooklyn for over 10 years.
-Mr. Taylor has presented at numerous national conferences on community courts, tribal courts, community prosecution and other community justice topics.
+Mr. Taylor has worked with numerous tribes on creating justice system strategic plans and needs assessments.
+He has presented at numerous national conferences on tribal courts, community courts, community prosecution, and other community justice topics.
 He was the attendance court hearing officer in P.S.
 27, a Brooklyn elementary school from 2007-2010.
 He has also been a trainer for the Red Hook Youth Court since 1998 and has been organizing and coaching in the Red Hook Youth Baseball League since 2000.
 Mr. Taylor holds a B.A. from the University of Pittsburgh and a J.D. from the University of Pittsburgh School of Law.

 Andree Tenemás-Chavez is the resource coordinator for Kings County Parent Support Program.
 This innovative program provides a new tool for courts to address issues of underemployment, education, and social issues that impact a non-custodial parent’s ability to pay child support.
 In this role, Ms. Tenemás-Chavez meets with non-custodial parents to conduct assessments, recommend service plans, and connect non-custodial parents to community based resources.
 She provides case supervision to facilitate child support compliance and provides the court with progress reports so that the court may take the appropriate action.
 Prior to joining the Center for Court Innovation Ms. Tenemás-Chavez worked as an educational specialist for The Children’s Aid Society/Brooklyn PINS Diversion Program where she conducted comprehensive psychosocial/educational assessments and adolescent counseling using principles of human development.
 She designed and facilitated bilingual educational workshops informing parents of promotion criteria, educational policies, regulations, and entitlements.
 Ms. Tenemás-Chavez received her Bachelor's and Master's degrees from Brooklyn College, City University of New York.